phoenixframework/phoenix/docs/testing/testing_channels.md

 #### Wrap-up

-In this guide we tackled all the special assertions that comes with `MyApp.ConnCase` and some of the functions provided that help you test channels by triggering its callbacks.
+In this guide we tackled all the special assertions that comes with `MyAppWeb.ConnCase` and some of the functions provided that help you test channels by triggering its callbacks.
 We found the API for testing channels is largely consistent with the API for Phoenix Channels which makes it easy to work with.

-If interested in learning more about the helpers provided by `MyApp.ChannelCase`, check out the documentation for [`Phoenix.ChannelTest`](http://hexdocs.pm/phoenix/Phoenix.ChannelTest.html) which is the module that defines those functions.
+If interested in learning more about the helpers provided by `MyAppWeb.ChannelCase`, check out the documentation for [`Phoenix.ChannelTest`](http://hexdocs.pm/phoenix/Phoenix.ChannelTest.html) which is the module that defines those functions.